What Is Swiss Water Decaf Coffee?

 But the Swiss Water magic doesn't stop there.

-Say you’re trying to cut down on caffeine but still want that little energy boost.
+Say you're trying to cut down on caffeine but still want that little energy boost.
 Our Swiss Water half-caf coffees are 50/50 blends of a single coffee: half full-caf, half decaf.
-Organic Sumatra Swiss Water Half-Caf is literally made with equal parts Organic Sumatra and Organic Sumatra Swiss Water Decaf.
-Not trying to give away any industry secrets or anything, that’s just what it is.
-Half-caf coffee gives you all the taste with half the caffeine, which is easier on the stomach and won’t wind you up quite as much.
+Organic Mexican Swiss Water Half-Caf is literally made with equal parts Organic Mexican and Organic Mexican Swiss Water Decaf.
+Not trying to give away any industry secrets or anything, that's just what it is.
+Half-caf coffee gives you all the taste with half the caffeine, which is easier on the stomach and won't wind you up quite as much.

 So, let's retire "Death Before Decaf."
 Decaf has come a long way since Ludwig Roselius spiked his beans with benzene in the early 1900s and sold Sanka to the masses, since the first orange-handled coffee pot hit restaurants in 1932, and even since the tail-end of the 1970s when the Swiss Water Process was invented!
 Swiss Water decaf coffee is nothing to be afraid of.
 It might even be the best coffee you've ever had.